k2view-academy/K2View-Academy/articles/18_fabric_cdc/02_cdc_process_architecture.md

 - Data transferred to ElasticSearch asynchronously for each change.
 - Before UPDATE/DELETE changes the ElasticSearch index is refreshed to reflect the most available data state.

-Each search loader job has a default of 5 concurrent threads for the INSERT changes and 1 for UPDATE and DELETE changes.
+Each search loader job has a default of 5 concurrent threads for the INSERT changes, 1 thread for UPDATE changes, and 1 thread for the DELETE changes.
+Note that the number of concurrent threads for the INSERT changes is configurable (BULK_PROCESSOR_MAX_CONCURRENT_WORKERS config.ini parameter).

 [Click for more information about Fabric Search capabilities](cdc_consumers/search/01_search_overview_and_use_cases.md).